richwarner/cairo-erc20/README.md

 `protostar test test/test_ex1.cairo`

-All tests should pass without any modifaction of the tests files.
+**All tests should pass without any modification of the test files.**

-You **MUST** only modify the `.cairo` files in the `/exercises/` directory.
+**Hence you must only modify the `.cairo` files in the `/exercises/` directory.**

 # ERC20 contract

-This is a contractr that inherits from the base ERC20 implementation.
+This is a contract that inherits from the base ERC20 implementation.

-There are several features that need to be added to improve it.
+Several features need to be added to improve existing functionality.

 Tests will run against any implementations.

-To run the test file invoke:
+To run the test file, invoke:

 `protostar test test/test_erc20.cairo`

-Since nothing is done, hopefully all tests will fail.
+Since nothing is done, hopefully, all tests will fail.

 You should modify **ONLY** the file `erc20.cairo` in `exercises/contracts/`.

-If feature is complete run again
+If a feature is complete, run again to see test output:

 `protostar test test/test_erc20.cairo`

-Functions that need to be implemnted are specified in the `@contract_interface` in `test_erc20.cairo`.
+Functions that need to be implemented are specified in the `@contract_interface` in `test_erc20.cairo`.

 ## Features to implement

 ### Even transfer

-Already implemted `transfer()` is a bit boring so modify such that it only allows transfers of even amounts of Erc20.
+Already implemented `transfer()` is a bit boring so modify such that it only allows for transfers of even amounts of Erc20.

 ### Faucet